DoSomething/contentful-prototype/docs/development/data-and-performance/analytics.md

 We use a few analytics services in Phoenix to track our events:

-- [Puck](https://github.com/DoSomething/puck-client) is a DoSomething maintained open source JS analytics library which we use to track all of our events.
-The data is dispatched to and stored in our deployed Puck application which is ingested by the Data team and surfaced in Looker. _This service is being deprecated and is no longer ingested by our data warehouse._

 - [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/).
 Events are also dispatched to GTM via the [Data Layer](https://support.google.com/tagmanager/answer/6164391?hl=en), and are dispatched over to Google Analytics).

 - [Snowplow](https://snowplowanalytics.com/).
 We dispatch events using the [Snowplow JS Tracker](https://github.com/snowplow/snowplow-javascript-tracker), which pushes events to our Snowplow config & data warehouse via [Fivetran](https://fivetran.com/).